shahriarhaque45/hospital-management-system/README.md

 The application stores its data in the `database` directory:

 - `database/curalink.dat`: This is the primary save file where all current staff and patient data is stored when you exit the application.
-- `database/default.dat`: This file contains the default data for the testing mode.
-It is created automatically on the first run if it doesn't exist.